Upper gastrointestinal bleeding (UGIB) is a common gastrointestinal emergency defined as bleeding with a source proximal to the ligament of Treitz.

 Oesophageal varices are abnormal, dilated veins that occur at the lower end of the oesophagus; they account for 10-20% of UGIB.

-Oesophageal varices occur secondary to portal hypertension.
-The most common cause being chronic liver disease / cirrhosis.
+Oesophageal varices occur secondary to portal hypertension most commonly secondary to chronic liver disease / cirrhosis.
+They have the potential to cause massive haemorrhage.

 Increases in portal pressure lead to the development of a collateral circulation to overcome the obstruction to flow in the portal system.
 The lower end of the oesophagus forms an important ‘portacaval anastomosis’ which allows the flow of venous blood from the portal system to the systemic circulation.